River-class Destroyer Project

 Project summary

-- Delivering decisive combat power at sea;
+- delivering decisive combat power at sea;

-- Supporting the Canadian Armed Forces, and Canada’s Allies ashore;
+- supporting the Canadian Armed Forces and Canada’s Allies ashore;

-- Conducting counter-piracy, counter-terrorism, interdiction and embargo operations for medium intensity operations; and
+- conducting counter-piracy, counterterrorism, interdiction and embargo operations for medium intensity operations; and

-- Delivering humanitarian aid, search and rescue, law and sovereignty enforcement for regional engagements.
+- delivering humanitarian aid, search and rescue, law and sovereignty enforcement for regional engagements.

 Project phases

-Currently in Phase 3: Definition
+Currently in Phase 4.
+Implementation

 1. Identification